 At the far end of the main road to the Flamingo community along Florida Bay, you'll find a marina with a gift shop, visitor center, and campground, with nearby hiking and nature trails.
 Despite the name, what you are unlikely to find here are flamingos.
 To improve your luck for glimpsing these flamboyant pink birds with toothpick legs, check out Snake Bight Trail, starting about five miles from the Flamingo outpost.
 Before hurricanes Katrina and Wilma washed them away in 2005, a lodge, cabins, and restaurant facilities in Flamingo provided Everglades National Park's only accommodations.
 Rebuilding of Flamingo Lodge, long projected, has yet to materialize.
-For now, you can still pitch tents or bring RVs to the campground, where improvements include solar-heat showers and electricity for RV sites.
-In 2010, a houseboat rental concession returned, now offering a pair of 35-footers each sleeping six and equipped with shower, toilet, bedding, kitchenware, stereo, and depth finder.
+For now, you can still pitch tents or bring RVs to the campground, where improvements include solar-heated showers and electricity for RV sites.
+A houseboat rental concession offers a pair of 35-footers each sleeping six and equipped with shower, toilet, bedding, kitchenware, stereo, and depth finder.
 The houseboats (thankfully air-conditioned) have 60-horsepower outboards and rent for $350 per night, plus a $200 fuel deposit.

 View deals in The Everglades for vacation packages, hotels, airfare, and more from our partners!More